phpbb/phpbb/tests/RUNNING_TESTS.md

 UI tests are functional tests that also support running JavaScript in a headless browser.
 These should be used when functionality that is only executed using JS needs to be tested.
-The require a running [PhantomJS WebDriver instance](http://phantomjs.org/).
+They require a running [PhantomJS WebDriver instance](http://phantomjs.org/).
 The executable can either be downloaded from [PhantomJS](http://phantomjs.org/download.html) or alternatively be installed with npm: